 Amazon delivery stationJae, a senior operations manager at Amazon.

-Ahead of the big event, Jae spoke with About Amazon about what it’s like behind the scenes in the lead-up to Prime Day, and how he and his team plan and ensure things run safely and smoothly.
+Jae spoke with About Amazon about what it’s like behind the scenes in the lead-up to big shopping events like Prime Day, Prime Big Deal Days, and the holiday season—and how he and his team plan and ensure things run safely and smoothly.

 Amazon delivery station

-Preparing for Prime Day is many months in the making, with regular planning meetings and training series to ensure Amazon’s fulfillment centers and delivery stations are properly staffed and trained to safely work through one of the busiest weeks of the year.
+Preparing for a big sale event is many months in the making, with regular planning meetings and training series to ensure Amazon’s fulfillment centers and delivery stations are properly staffed and trained to safely work through one of the busiest weeks of the year.

 But before we get into the planning, you might be wondering how a fulfillment center and delivery station are different.
 Fulfillment centers are where Amazon employees pick, pack, and ship customer orders; delivery stations are where those packages get sorted, routed, and then distributed to delivery drivers.
 As Jae says, the delivery station is “the last stop” before orders go to customers.

-It’s a busy, exciting time to work at Amazon
+These are busy but exciting times to work at Amazon

 Amazon delivery station

-During the week leading up to Prime Day, Amazon’s fulfillment centers and delivery stations are brimming with energy and excitement.
+During the weeks leading up to big shopping events like Black Friday, Prime Day, and Prime Big Deal Days, Amazon’s fulfillment centers and delivery stations are brimming with energy and excitement.
 “Our employees are the heart and soul of our operation, and we want to show extra appreciation for their hard work during busy shopping events like Prime Day,” says Beryl Tomay, vice president of Transportation.
 “Sites are buzzing with excitement during the event, and leaders arrange things like barbecues and ping pong tournaments to build on that energy and thank our employees for everything they do.”

 Hiring and training are top priorities